Heavy-tailed max-linear structural equation models in networks with hidden nodes: Regular variation of a recursive max-linear vector

-A natural question is whether it is possible to reduce the matrix $A_O$ to a square $d\times d$ matrix and the innovations vector to a vector of exogenous random variables in $\R_+^d$ with independent components in ${\rm RV}_+(2)$.
-To address this we start with a useful lemma.
+It is natural to ask whether one can rewrite $A_O$ as a square $d\times d$ matrix and the innovations vector as a $d$-vector of exogenous random variables with independent components in ${\rm RV}_+(2)$, {which would entail that $\boldsymbol{X}_O$ can be represented as an RMLM.} To address this we start with a useful lemma.

-\begin{lemma} If the innovations $Z_1,\ldots,Z_p$ for $p\le D$ satisfy Assumption (A1) and $(a_1,\ldots, a_p)$ $\in \mathbb{R}_+^p$, then the maximum $M\coloneqq\vee_{i\in\{1,\ldots,p\}}a_{i}Z_i$ belongs to ${\rm RV}_+(2)$ with squared scaling $\sigma^2=\sum_{i=1}^p a_{i}^2$.
+\begin{lemma} If the innovations $Z_1,\ldots,Z_p$ for $p\in\{1,\dots,D\}$ satisfy Assumption (A1) and $(a_1,\ldots, a_p)$ $\in \mathbb{R}_+^p$, then the maximum $M\coloneqq\bigvee_{i\in\{1,\ldots,p\}}a_{i}Z_i$ belongs to ${\rm RV}_+(2)$ with squared scaling $\sigma^2=\sum_{i=1}^p a_{i}^2$.
 In particular, $M=\sigma Z$ where $Z\in {\rm RV}_+(2)$ and has unit scaling. \end{lemma}

-\begin{proof} Recall that ${\rm RV}_+(2)$ is closed with respect to max-linear combination.
-The scaling follows as in Lemma \ref{scalcoll} (a), and defining $Z:=M/\sigma$ implies that $Z\in {\rm RV}_+(2)$ with unit scaling. \end{proof}
+\begin{proof} Recall that ${\rm RV}_+(2)$ is closed with respect to max-linear combinations.
+The scaling follows as in Lemma~\ref{scalcoll} (i), and defining $Z:=M/\sigma$ implies that $Z\in {\rm RV}_+(2)$ with unit scaling. \end{proof}

-We now illustrate via an example how closure under max-linear combinations becomes useful in reducing the dimension of the matrix $A_O$.
+We now illustrate how closure under max-linear combinations can reduce the dimension of $A_O$.

-\begin{example} Consider a RMLM supported on the DAG $\mathcal{D}_2$ in Figure \ref{introex} and satisfying Assumptions (A1)--(A3).
-Furthermore, suppose that the path $3\to 2\to 1$ is max-weighted.
-We have $O=\{1,2\}$, $D=3$ and $d=2$ and hidden node 3, and the following reduced ML representation:
+\begin{example} Consider an RMLM supported on the DAG $\mathcal{D}_2$ in Figure~\ref{introex} and satisfying Assumptions~A, with a max-weighted path $3\to 2\to 1$.
+Here $O=\{1,2\}$, $D=3$ and $d=2$ and node 3 is hidden, and we have the reduced max-linear representation